 Bernard describes the two parts of the 221 machine as being -

-If you have any further historical information, circuits, drawings, photographs, data or manuals about the Soemtron ETR 220, 221, 222, 224 or their manufacture, test equipment (Prüfgeräte) or you just know more about the Soemtron companies in general then please let us know, contact us here.
+If you have any further historical information, circuits, drawings, photographs, data or manuals about the Soemtron ETR 220, 221, 222, 224 or their manufacture, test equipment (Prüfgeräte) or you just know more about the Soemtron companies in general then please let us know, contact us.

 January 2011 - Following one of our regular web searches during late December 2010 for anything Soemtron related, we found on Ebay a German language book from 1969 entitled "Programmgesteuerte Rechenautoaten" (Program controlled computers) as listing in its contents the Soemtron 220 "und" 221.
-With shipping arranged we eagerly awaited delivery - and then it finally arrived several weeks later after delays in the post from the exceptionally bad weather here in the UK.
+With shipping arranged we eagerly awaited delivery - it finally arrived several weeks later after delays in the post from the exceptionally bad weather here in the UK.

 Eventually after going through the whole book page by page we found two small photos on pages 99 and 100, with one of those being the same (lower photo above) as sent in by Serge !.
 The photos were labelled - "Bild 22 zeigt den elektronischen Tischrechner Soemtron 220 mit optischer Ergebnisanzeige, Bild 23 den Typ Soemtron 221 mit Kontrollstreifendrucker", which translates to - "fig. 22 shows the electronic desk calculator Soemtron 220 with optical result indicator, fig. 23 the type Soemtron 221 with impact printer control".
 (Scans of the photos to come soon).